The Speech Therapy Department at Singapore General Hospital explains in detail how speech therapists can help people with voice disorders.

 Speech therapists treat patients with swallowing disorders and a range of communication disorders.
 Communication problems can arise in the areas of speech, language, voice and fluency.
 Most speech therapists start off by treating patients with speech and language disorders.
 Some of them may later choose to specialise in the treatment of voice disorders and become voice therapists.

-The only way to determine if a given speech therapist is also a voice therapist is to ask them.
+The only way to determine if your speech therapist is also a voice therapist is to ask them.
 At times, voice therapists may be associated with a voice centre or an otolaryngologist.

 How can a speech therapist help your voice?

-During your initial consultation, the speech therapist will take a case history of your voice problem and evaluate your vocal characteristics.
+During your initial consultation, the speech therapist will take a case history of your voice problem and evaluate the vocal characteristics of your voice.
 This includes features such as vocal quality, pitch, loudness, and breath support.
 A specialised computer programme may be used to further analyse the acoustics of your voice.

 If a voice disorder is diagnosed, you may be offered voice therapy.
-Voice therapy involves education on preventive measures and direct voice treatment.
+Voice therapy involves education on preventive measures and/or direct voice treatment.

 Direct voice treatment involves altering pitch, loudness, or breath support for good voicing.
 The speech therapist will often prescribe vocal warm-ups and teach therapeutic vocal techniques to help patients use their voice in an optimal manner and achieve satisfactory voice quality.
 Voice related computer programmes may be used to provide feedback and help patients achieve their goals.